kennethsinder/oct-opus/README.md

 The instructions from Sharcnet are similar to the ones below, with the following points:

 - SSH to Sharcnet using `ssh s2saberi@graham.sharcnet.ca` and the password from @SamiSab (setting up SSH authorized keys to not require a password each time is highly recommended)
-- Run jobs using the instructions above (sbatch, or for <3 hour jobs creating an Interactive job using the instructions in the "Running jobs" wiki page above)
+- Run jobs using the instructions [here](https://docs.computecanada.ca/wiki/Running_jobs) (with `sbatch <file.sh>` where file.sh contains `#SBATCH` annotations at the top, or for <= 3 hour jobs, creating an [Interactive job](https://docs.computecanada.ca/wiki/Running_jobs#Interactive_jobs)).
+- Make sure to use `def-vengu` as the account when starting a job (interactively, or otherwise, using `run_job.sh` in the repo as an example of what other flags you may want to pass in).
 - For non-CPU/GPU/memory-intensive tasks, they can be done on the login machine which is where you initially SSH to before running any jobs.
-Otherwise you should kick off a job.
+Otherwise you should definitely kick off a job.
-Project work / git cloning etc should all be done within ~/projects/def-vengu/s2saberi, and there's also access to a scratch folder at /scratch/s2saberi which gets wiped every 3 months but has a separate quota.
+Project work / git cloning etc should all be done within `~/projects/def-vengu/s2saberi`, and there's also access to a scratch folder at `/scratch/s2saberi` which gets wiped every 3 months but has a separate [quota](https://docs.computecanada.ca/wiki/Storage_and_file_management).
 - We're sharing the same user account for Sharcnet, so make sure to use regular HTTPS username/password authentication with GitHub (may need to set up a GitHub Personal Access Token to get the password to work).
 - Shell aliases: `gohome` takes you to `~/projects/def-vengu/s2saberi/` and `gogpu` opens an interactive GPU job, letting you effectively use a worker machine for up to 3 hours to test stuff.
-- Running training: From `~/projects/def-vengu/s2saberi/<repo root dir>`, run `sbatch run_job.sh` to run training, which will send all output to a file upon the completion of the job.
+- Running training: From `~/projects/def-vengu/s2saberi/<repo root dir>`, run `sbatch run_job.sh <start_epoch> <end_epoch> gpu` to run training, which will send all output to a file upon the completion of the job.
 This script will kick off a job that assumes `.tar.gz` files for `oct-opus-data` are available in `~/projects/def-vengu/s2saberi/*.tar.gz`.

 ## Run Training